AirshipWeb/airship-website/src/pages/community/index.md

 ---
 templateKey: community-page
 seo:
-  description: 'Join to contribute code, documentation, and use cases'
+  description: Airship is a global open source community, and you're invited to try out Airship, provide your feedback and get involved in contributing to the code.
-  image: /img/og-image.jpg
+  image: /img/android-chrome-192x192.png
-  title: Community
+  title: Community - Join Airship to contribute code, documentation, use cases
   twitterUsername: '@airshipproject'
   url: 'https://airshipit.org/'
 title: Community